Whether you’re trying to get pregnant, or trying to not get pregnant, the issue of baby-growing often feels overly fraught with extreme ups and downs.

 A phantom pregnancy could be the last thing you want right now.

 Phantom pregnancy is yet another of the complicated elements of reproduction that make one realize how very un-black-and-white the whole process is.

-But while the terms may sound familiar, this chapter seems too often left out of the book about the Birds and the Bees.
+But while the terms may sound familiar, this chapter seems too often left out of the book about the birds and the bees.

-So let’s start with a definition:
+So let’s start with a phantom pregnancy (or pseudocyesis) definition:

-It is understood as an interaction between the reproductive system and the brain, where a bunch of mixed up signals start to produce hormonal reactions that make a not-pregnant person feel symptoms of pregnancy.
+It is understood as an interaction between the reproductive system and the brain, where a bunch of mixed-up signals start to produce hormonal reactions that make pregnancy symptoms, but you’re not pregnant.

 - If pregnancy is something you want in your life, a phantom pregnancy is distressing.